 A beautiful day was capped off by a beautiful evening and sunset.

-Our next goal was Newport, but given the fact that we were in the countdown to the end of summer, we knew that marinas would be crowded, most especially on weekends.
-We were also learning that the New England marinas raise their rates on Fridays and Saturdays, and come back down to “lower” rates on Sunday.
-So, we went to an anchorage off of Dutch Island, just outside of Newport, RI. to await cheaper dock fees.
+Our next goal was to reach Newport, but given the fact that we were in the countdown to the end of summer, we knew that marinas would be crowded, most especially on weekends.
+We were also learning that after Labor Day, the New England marinas raise their rates on Fridays and Saturdays, and come back down to “lower” rates on Sunday.
+So, we went to an anchorage off of Dutch Island, just outside of Newport, RI. to await cheaper dock fees the next day.